 Biodiesel is used in other petroleum-based diesel in order to reduce emissions and improve engine life.
 About 1 billion gallons of biodiesel are produced annually.

-Ethanol is added to gasoline to improve octane and reduce emissions.
-Along with the United State, Brazil also produces 80 to 85 per cent of the world’s fuel ethanol.
+Ethanol is added to gasoline to improve the octane number and reduce emissions.
+Along with the United States, Brazil also produces 80 to 85 per cent of the world’s fuel ethanol.

 Biodiesel is not toxic or flammable and is biodegradable.
 It has the highest energy balance of any fuel.
 3.2 units of energy are gained for every one unit of fossil energy needed to produce biodiesel.

-Primary biofuels are the non-processed or natural form of fuels obtained from different sources, which include wood chips, pellets, or fuelwood.
+Primary biofuels are the non-processed or natural forms of fuels obtained from different sources, which include wood chips, pellets, or fuelwood.

 Secondary biofuels are the well-processed fuels obtained from biomass to produce usable biofuels such as biodiesel and ethanol.